 This course offers an in-depth discussion of models relating to consumer behavior, market demand and price theory, the theory of the firm, and the impact of different market structures for outputs and inputs.
 Time permitting, the subjects of choice under uncertainty, welfare economics and general equilibrium theory are covered.
-Prerequisite: BA210.
+Prerequisite: BA210 with a C grade or better.